Nova Scotia PNP program 2023

 How to get nominated from Nova Scotia PNP?

 There are two ways for you to get nominated from NSNP:

 - The first is via directly applying for a provincial nomination in the immigration office of the Nova Scotia Office of Immigration (NSOI).
-Once they are nominated, they have to create an express profile and reflect their nomination on their profile.
+Once they are nominated, they have to create an express entry profile and reflect their nomination on their profile.

 - The second way is to first create an express entry profile and then submit your expression of interest (EOI) and select Nova Scotia as the province you want to move into.
 Once the candidates are nominated they are awarded 600 CRS points.
-These many points are enough for the candidates to get an Invitation to Apply (ITA) by Citizenship & Immigration of Canada (CIC) and apply for a Canada PR Visa.
+These many points are enough for the candidates to get an Invitation to Apply (ITA) from Citizenship & Immigration of Canada (CIC) and apply for a Canada PR Visa.
 Check your CRS score with our CRS calculator.